neerajk555/SQL-Training-exercise/module-10-ddl-schema/04-Paired-Programming.md

 ---

-## Challenge 1: Movie Streaming Platform Schema — 30 min
+## Challenge 1: Movie Streaming Platform Schema

 ### Scenario
 Design a database for a movie streaming service like Netflix.
 Track movies, users, watchlists, and viewing history.